eduardokota/eduardokota.github.io/README.md

 * less JS, more brief than popular JS (jquery, angular, ajax)
 * using Jade and Stylus

-Will be not compatible with IE9, assuming that in near future most windows users will shift to Windows 10 (Edge browser, Chrome or Firefox).
+Will be not compatible with IE9, assuming that in near future most windows users will shift to Windows 10 (Edge, Chrome or Firefox browsers).

 Actually I'm Civil Engineering Student from Brazil, with half-Japanese and half-Brazil native ancestry.